 - Behavioral issues

-It’s important to note that the only way to accurately determine whether your child has a visual problem is to bring them in for a functional visual evaluation where Dr. Stein will assess your child’s eye health and various visual skills.
+It’s important to note that the only way to accurately determine whether your child has a visual problem is to bring them in for a functional visual evaluation where our eye doctors will assess your child’s eye health and various visual skills.
 If a visual problem is detected, vision therapy may be recommended to treat the issue and restore healthy vision.

 How Can Vision Therapy Improve Learning?